yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_manual_policy.md

 This section describes how to use Policy Studio to configure an API Gateway policy manually.
 It also applies to cases where a web service definition is not available in a Web Services Description Language (WSDL) file, meaning that the policy used to protect a web service must be configured manually.

 However, the recommended way to configure a policy to protect a web service is to import the WSDL file for that service.
-If your web service has WSDL-based definitions, see [*Configure policies from WSDL files* on page 1](general_policy_wsdl.htm).
+If your web service has WSDL-based definitions, see [Configure policies from WSDL files](/docs/apigw_poldev/web_services/general_policy_wsdl/).

 The following steps outline how to manually create a policy to protect a web service and then test it.